Warm Winter Decor With Vintage Textiles Ideas For Cozy Timeless Interiors

 Taking care of vintage textiles means careful cleaning and smart storage.
 You must handle fabrics gently to avoid damage and store them in ways that keep colors and fibers strong over time.
 These steps will help you maintain your vintage pieces for many winters to come.

-Cleaning Tips for Delicate Fabrics
+Cleaning Tips For Delicate Fabrics

 Always check the fabric type before cleaning.
 Use cold water and mild detergent for most vintage textiles to prevent shrinking and color fading.